Aeastr/Portal/README.md

   Install `PortalContainer` once at your root view and every sheet/navigation stack automatically gains portal support—no custom presentation code required.

 - **Customizable Animations**
-  Fine-tune transitions with `PortalTransitionConfig` for control over timing, easing, and corner styling.
+  Fine-tune transitions with `PortalTransitionConfig` and drive bespoke transition layers via the `AnimatedPortalLayer` protocol.

 - **Modern SwiftUI Support**
   Built for iOS 17+ with the latest SwiftUI APIs and animation completion criteria